Hope-Parnell/monty/README.md

 ```
 ### pint
 Usage: pint
+* prints the value at the top of the stack
 * returns an error and exits with failure if stack is empty
 ```
 julien@ubuntu:~/monty$ cat bytecodes/06.m